Protection (Massive Attack song)

-"Protection" is a collaboration between English trip hop collective Massive Attack and Tracey Thorn from English duo Everything but the Girl, that appears on Massive Attack's second studio album, Protection (1994).
-Released as a single on 9 January 1995, the song reached number 14 on the UK Singles Chart, staying in the chart for four weeks, and also peaked at number 27 in New Zealand.
+"Protection" is a collaboration between English trip hop collective Massive Attack and Tracey Thorn from English duo Everything but the Girl.
+The song appears on Massive Attack's second studio album, Protection (1994).
+Released as a single on 9 January 1995 by the labels Wild Bunch and Circa, "Protection" reached number 14 on the UK Singles Chart, staying on the chart for four weeks, and also peaked at number 27 in New Zealand.
+The song received critical acclaim from music critics, who praised Thorn's vocal performance.
+Michel Gondry directed the accompanying music video.
 The song was also included on Everything but the Girl's compilation The Best of and Like the Deserts Miss the Rain.

 The song contains samples taken from "The Payback" by James Brown, namely the hi-hat/bass figure that drives the beat and the recurrent wah-wah guitar chord.

+Composition

+Massive Attack had been looking to move away from the "Motown reggae" of their first album.
+Thorn received a backing track on cassette in the latter half of 1993—without title, melody or lyrics or "any indication as to where those things might go".
+Taken aback by the comparatively "slow and empty" sound, Thorn recognised that "a whole new thing" was happening.

+Initially unsure where to begin, Thorn lived with the track, allowing it to "seep into [her] brain", before putting down the words in a single sitting.
+She recounted the story of a girl told by friends a few nights earlier and reflected on her protective feelings towards Everything but the Girl band mate Ben Watt following a serious illness.